MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-the-new-workspaces.md

 ## Distribute an app

 When the content is ready, you choose which dashboards and reports you want to publish, and then you publish it as an *app*.
-Your coworkers can get your apps in a few different ways.
-You can install them automatically in your coworkers' Power BI accounts if your Power BI administrator gives you permission.
-Otherwise, they can find and install your apps from Microsoft AppSource, or you can send them a direct link.
+You can create one app from each workspace.
+Your coworkers can get your app in a few different ways.
+You can install it automatically in your coworkers' Power BI accounts if your Power BI administrator gives you permission.
+Otherwise, they can find and install your app from Microsoft AppSource, or you can send them a direct link.
 They get updates automatically and you can control how frequently the data refreshes.
 See [Publish apps with dashboards and reports in Power BI](service-create-distribute-apps.md) for details.

 ## Convert old app workspaces to new app workspaces